RichardFeder/RichardFeder.github.io/research.md

 <!-- <div class="text-left"> -->
 <details>
 <summary>
-  <h2 class="post-title">Robust forward modeling of astronomical images with probabilistic cataloging</h2>
+  <h2 class="post-title">Forward modeling of astronomical images with probabilistic cataloging</h2>
    </summary>
   <p>
    Cataloging is a fundamental operation in astronomy.
 In the case where objects (such as stars, galaxies, etc.) are well separated and and observed with high signal to noise, cataloging is a